stderr-enst/jobefficiency/episodes/04_scalingstudy.md

 ---
 title: "Scaling Study"
-teaching: 10
+teaching: 60
-exercises: 0
+exercises: 3
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How to decide the amount of resources for a job?
+- How many resources should we request for a given job?
-- How does my application behave at different scales?
+- How does our application behave at different scales?

 ::::::::::::::::::::::::::::::::::::::::::::::::